-Minimum Separation Provisions Provided that the aircraft fly on tracks diverging by 45° or more immediately after take-off.
-1 minute The minimum may be reduced when aircraft are taking-off from independent diverging or parallel runways provided the procedures have been approved by the CAA.
-Provided that: 2 minutes (1) the preceding aircraft has filed a true airspeed 40 knots or more faster than the following; (2) neither aircraft is cleared to execute any manoeuvre that would decrease the 2 minute separation between them.
+Minimum Separation Provisions 1 minute Provided that the aircraft fly on tracks diverging by 45° or more immediately after take-off.
+The minimum may be reduced when aircraft are taking-off from independent diverging or parallel runways provided the procedures have been approved by the CAA.
+2 minutes Provided that: (1) the preceding aircraft has filed a true airspeed 40 knots or more faster than the following; (2) neither aircraft is cleared to execute any manoeuvre that would decrease the 2 minute separation between them.
 5 minutes Provided that the preceding aircraft has filed a true airspeed of 20 knots or more faster than the following aircraft.
-Provided that the 5 minutes separation is maintained up to a reporting point, within or adjacent to a control zone or terminal control area and the aircraft will subsequently be separated either: F main dan (1) vertically; 5 minutes (2) by tracks which diverge by 30° or more; or (3) by radar.
+5 minutes Provided that the 5 minutes separation is maintained up to a reporting point, within or adjacent to a control zone or terminal control area and the aircraft will subsequently be separated either: (1) vertically; (2) by tracks which diverge by 30° or more; or (3) by radar.
 Only to be used at locations approved by the CAA.
-10 minutes
+10 minutes -

-\ Separation minima based on time cannot be achieved unless the whole sixty seconds of each minute specified is permitted to elapse.
+^{} Separation minima based on time cannot be achieved unless the whole sixty seconds of each minute specified is permitted to elapse.